librocco/librocco/pkg/db/README.md

 #### 2.1.5.
 Stream

-Running `db.stream({})` an object containing db streams is returned.
-The stream object contains three observable streams (all to be used for navigation list for the specific view):
+Running `db.stream()` returns an object with methods used to construct a particular stream:

--   warehouseList - used to stream a list of warehouse `id`s with their respective `displayName`s (to be used as navigation in stock view)
+-   warehouseList - creates a stream, streaming a list of warehouse `id`s with their respective `displayName`s (to be used as navigation in stock view)
 -   inNoteList:
-    -   used to stream a list of warehouse `id`s, their respective `displayName`s and all inbound notes (their `id`s and `displayName`s) belonging to the respective warehouse
+    -   creates a stream, streaming a list of warehouse `id`s, their respective `displayName`s and all inbound notes (their `id`s and `displayName`s) belonging to the respective warehouse
     -   _note: The notes under the default ("All") warehouse are **not outbound** notes (as this is an inbound note list), but rather a list of all inbound notes (regardless of warehouse, they belong to)_
 -   outNoteList:
-    -   used to stream a list of outbound note `id`s with their respective `displayName`s
+    -   creates a stream streaming a list of outbound note `id`s with their respective `displayName`s

 #### 2.1.6.
 Accessing other structures